imor/mini-lsm/mini-lsm-book/src/week1-02-merge-iterator.md

 }
 ```

-Then the problem is solved!
-You can do this with the help of some third-party libraries like `ouroboros`.
-It provides an easy way to define self-referential structure.
-It is also possible to do this with unsafe Rust (and indeed, `ouroboros` itself uses unsafe Rust internally...)
+Then the problem would be solved!
+You can do this with the help of third-party libraries like `ouroboros`.
+It provides an easy way to define self-referential structures.
+It is also possible to do this with unsafe Rust (and indeed, `ouroboros` itself uses unsafe Rust internally...).

 We have leveraged [`ouroboros`](https://docs.rs/ouroboros/latest/ouroboros/attr.self_referencing.html) to define the self-referential `MemtableIterator` fields for you.
 You will need to implement the `MemtableIterator` logic and the `Memtable::scan` API based on this provided structure.